laravel/precognition/README.md

 ## Handling Responses

-The library has baked in some configuration options to make handling common responses for Precognition requests easier.
+The library has baked in configuration options that make handling common Precognition responses easier.

 ### Successful Responses